 - Eye injections, such as aflibercept

 Yellow or copper-tinted lenses enhance contrast and work in low-light environments.
 They increase sharpness perception during the day since they reduce glare.
+However, wearing yellow filter lenses while driving at night is not recommended because they provide no additional benefits.

 In this article